-Table 7 - Standards for Ski Area Activities within the Ski Area Sub Zones Activity 21.5.27 Construction, relocation, addition or alteration of a building. С Control is reserved to all of the following: Location, external appearance and size, colour, visual dominance.
+Table 7 Standards for Ski Area Activities within the Ski Area Sub Zones Non- compliance Status

+21.5.27 Construction, relocation, addition or alteration of a building. С

+Control is reserved to all of the following:

+Location, external appearance and size, colour, visual dominance.

 Associated earthworks, access and landscaping.

 Provision of water supply, sewage treatment and disposal, electricity and communication services (where necessary).

+• Lighting.

-Lighting.
-21.5.28 Ski tows and lifts Passenger Lift Systems. С Control is reserved to all of the following: The extent to which the ski tow or lift or building passenger lift system breaks the line and form of the landscape with special regard to skylines,
+21.5.28 Ski tows and lifts. С

+Control is reserved to all of the following:

+• The extent to which the ski tow or lift or building breaks the line and form of the landscape with special regard to skylines, ridges, hills and prominent slopes.
-Table 7 - Standards for Ski Area Activities within the Ski Area Sub Zones Activity

-ridges, hills and prominent slopes.

-Whether the materials and colour to be used are consistent with the rural landscape of which the passenger lift system will form a part.
+Whether the materials and colour to be used are consistent with the rural landscape of which the tow or lift or building will form a part.

 Balancing environmental considerations with operational characteristics.

 21.5.29 Night lighting. С

 Control is reserved to all of the following:

 Hours of operation.

 Duration and intensity.

 Impact on surrounding properties.

 21.5.30 Vehicle Testing. С

 In the Waiorau Snow Farm Ski Area Activity Sub Zone; the construction of access ways and tracks associated with the testing of vehicles, their parts and accessories.

 Control is reserved to all of the following:

 Gravel and silt run off.

 Stormwater, erosion and siltation.

 The sprawl of tracks and the extent to which earthworks modify the landform.

 Stability of over-steepened embankments.

+Table 7 Standards for Ski Area Activities within the Ski Area Sub Zones Non- compliance Status

 21.5.31 Retail activities ancillary to Ski Area Activities. С

 Control is reserved to all of the following:

 Location.

 Hours of operation with regard to consistency with ski-area activities.

 Amenity effects, including loss of remoteness or isolation.

 Traffic congestion, access and safety.

 Waste disposal.

 Cumulative effects.

-21.5.X Visitor Accommodation RD

-Of a duration of stay from 0 to 6 months and includes worker accommodation. -

-Discretion is restricted to all of the following:

-Scale and intensity and whether these would have adverse effects on amenity, including loss of remoteness or isolation.

-Location, including whether that because of the scale and intensity the visitor accommodation should be located near the base building area (if any).